Secrets of China's economic future revealed; International Bag City

 “The cost of expanding domestic sales is high.
 Most companies that are switching to home markets are not successful,” Li Yushi, vice head of the Commerce Ministry’s think-tank in Beijing.

-Others are investing to reduce labour costs.
+Others are investing to reduce labor costs.
 Linda Zhao, Newcomer’s general manager, said the company spent 10 million yuan on automation in 2011.

 New machinery and new processes need new skills.
 Pinghu, with a small permanent population of 480,000 supplemented by a migrant population of 250,000, has responded by providing city-sponsored re-training for workers laid off from low-end jobs.